input-output-hk/mithril/docs/root/manual/getting-started/SPO-on-boarding-guide.md

 This step is **mandatory**.
 You must have completed **Step 2** before.

-The `release-mainnet` is not yet available.
-You will be notified when the service is open.

 :::

 To run **Mithril** on `mainnet`, you need to: